KarstenSiemer/Open-Airfilter/README.md

 * Noctua NF-A14 5V PWM
   * I chose this because i do not have to change voltage to use it
   * You can use any fan of any size, just make sure that it can be used it PWM
+  * I have used two fans because the filter is quite thick and with two air is being pushed and pulled.
+Which allows for more airflow through the filter
 * Nova PM Sensor SDS011 High Precision PM2.5
   * Most accurate sensor on consumer market (to my knowledge)
   * But it has the downside that it needs a fan to suck fresh air into it's chamber (sadly, i can hear it sometimes)